-Jean-Marc Groelly is a partner with NautaDutilh Avocats Luxembourg and head of the Tax practice group.
+Jean-Marc Groelly is a partner with NautaDutilh and head of the Tax practice group in Luxembourg.
 He specialises in international tax law with a particular focus on the tax aspects of investment funds, private equity, real estate, M&A and structured finance transactions.
 He regularly advises multinationals on the taxation of intellectual property rights and employee incentive plans and provides tax advice to high-net-worth individuals, including the executives of large and medium-sized companies.

-Prior to joining NautaDutilh Avocats Luxembourg in January 2006, Jean-Marc worked for more than six years at other reputable US and UK law firms.
+Prior to joining NautaDutilh in January 2006, Jean-Marc worked for more than six years at other reputable US and UK law firms.

 Jean-Marc is a member of the International Fiscal Association (IFA) and the American Bar Association (ABA).
 Chambers 2019 describes him as having "a clear, open and unequivocal view of the pertinent issues affecting business lines in Luxembourg".